Zagreb, Free Walking Tours: Where We Went, What We Saw & Where We Walked

 • Free Walking Tour Zagreb: this one can be booked on Tripadvisor, they don't have a separate website.
 They give a tour of the Old City of Zagreb and also a War Tour... they don't seem to cover the Tunnels, though :(

 • Urban Hike Zagreb: 'Guided, off-the-beaten-path experience that also covers a destination’s popular highlights where you will learn history in a fun fashion while roaming the city landscape.
-See where have lived communist elite during the rule of the workers.
-Walk the tunnel built to protect the Nazi puppet regime and check the most recognizable Zagreb landmarks, such as the Cathedral, the Parliament and the Main Square.'
+See where have lived c0mmunist elite during the rule of the workers.
+Walk the tunnel built to protect the Nezi puppet regime and check the most recognizable Zagreb landmarks, such as the Cathedral, the Parliament and the Main Square.'

 free tour zagreb